 That said, here's how you can prep ahead to save time without compromising on taste:

-Boil and peel the beetroot and potatoes
+Boil and peel the beetroot and potatoes, thinly slice cucumbers, tomatoes, and onions, and prepare the chutney.

 Do all the prep work in advance or even the night before.
 Store each component in airtight containers in the fridge.

-Bombay Sandwiches taste best when they’re fresh and crisp—but with all the chutneys and juicy veggies, they can get soggy if not handled properly.
+Vegetarian Bombay Sandwiches taste best when they're fresh and crisp-but with all the chutneys and juicy veggies, they can get soggy if not handled properly.
 Here are some simple tips to keep them from turning mushy, especially if you are packing them for later:

 Lightly toast or grill the bread before assembling.
 This creates a barrier and helps it stay firm.